Chemical Wedding (film): Plot

-In 1947, Trinity College students, theologian Symonds and scientist Alex, visit the elderly Aleister Crowley.
-He discusses the possibility of resurrecting from the dead with the help of sex magic rituals.
-From the letter they handed over, he learns that one of his students gave away the secret of the "Moon Child" ritual to a science fiction writer.
-Finding no money in the letter, Crowley curses those who "steal his time", spit blood at Alex and dies.
+In 1947, Trinity College students Symonds (a theologian) and Alex (a scientist) visit the elderly Aleister Crowley.
+Crowley discusses the possibility of resurrecting from the dead with the help of sex magic rituals.
+The students deliver a letter, from which Crowley learns that one of his students gave away the secret of the "Moon Child" ritual to a science fiction writer.
+Finding no money in the letter, Crowley curses those who "steal his time", spits blood at Alex and dies.
 Symonds takes his watch.

-The film takes place fifty years later on the grounds of Trinity College during Christmas.
-The narrator is Symonds, who became a university lecturer and the head of the local Masonic lodge.
-Alex is a physicist who is paralyzed to a wheelchair.
+Fifty years later, Symonds has become a lecturer at Trinity College and is the head of the local Masonic lodge.
+Alex is a physicist who is paralyzed and uses a wheelchair.

-For a scientific project related to the connection of a person with virtual reality using the university (fictional) British supercomputer Z93, Dr. Mathers arrives from Caltech at Trinity College with a "virtual reality spacesuit".
-Journalist Leah Robertson arranges an interview with him.
+A Dr. Mathers arrives from the California Institute of Technology with a "virtual reality spacesuit": he is conducting an experiment in which a human will connect to a virtual reality generated by Trinity’s supercomputer, Z93.
+Journalist Lia Robinson arranges an interview with him.

-Aleister Crowley's fan Victor, who works as a programmer on the project, conspires with literature professor Oliver Haddo to place "Aleister Crowley's binary code" (the locations and contents of all rituals) in Z93 in the form of a virus.
-Before the first official tests, Victor takes Haddo to the laboratory and he puts on a "spacesuit".
+Victor, a follower of Crowley, works as a programmer on the project.
+He conspires with literature professor Oliver Haddo to insert "Aleister Crowley's binary code" (the locations and contents of all rituals) into Z93 as a virus.
+Before the first official tests, Victor takes Haddo to the laboratory and Haddo puts on the "spacesuit".

-The next day, Aleister Crowley appears in Professor Haddo's body.
-He creates obscenities in lectures and among teachers, and promises the beginning of the Aeon of Horus in three days, when he is fully incarnated.
-No one believes that Haddo is Crowley, except for Leah Robertson, who conducts her investigation in the library.
-Crowley forces Victor to participate in a sex ritual, and makes him his follower.
+Crowley possesses Haddo's body.
+He delivers obscene lectures and scandalizes the faculty.
+He claims the Aeon of Horus will begin in three days, when he is fully incarnated.
+Only Robinson believes that Haddo is Crowley, after conducting an investigation in the library.
+Crowley forces Victor to participate in a sex ritual, and makes him his disciple.

-Mathers and Victor conduct an experiment by placing Professor Brent in a "spacesuit".
-He finds himself in virtual reality, where he meets Crowley, gets a heart attack, and his brain stops responding to the outside world.
-Leah and Mathers, with the help of Symonds, try to prove to the dean that Haddo was in a "spacesuit" before Brent and was "programmed" by Victor.
+Mathers and Victor conduct an experiment by placing Professor Brent in the spacesuit.
+He finds himself in the virtual reality, where he meets Crowley.
+Brent has a heart attack and his brain stops responding to the outside world.
+Robinson and Mathers, with the help of Symonds, try to prove to the dean that Haddo was in the spacesuit before Brent and was "programmed" by Victor.

-Meanwhile, Crowley is looking for a red-haired girl for the final ritual "Chemical Wedding", which is supposed to stabilize Crowley's power in this world, killing several people along the way, including Leah's roommate.
-Leah follows him, and Crowley and Victor catch her right at the site of the future ritual.
+Meanwhile, Crowley is looking for a red-haired girl for the final ritual, the "Chemical Wedding", which is supposed to stabilize Crowley's power in this world.
+He intends that several people will be killed, including Robinson's roommate.
+Robinson follows him, and Crowley and Victor catch her at the ritual site.